 (3) Except for the NAIC uniform provision regarding other insurance with the insurer, benefits shall be paid regardless of other coverage.

-Drafting Note: Hospital confinement indemnity coverage is recognized as supplemental coverage.
-Any hospital confinement indemnity coverage, therefore, must be payable regardless of other coverage.
-The same general rule should apply so that group insurance cannot reduce its benefits because of the existence of hospital confinement indemnity coverage.
-Section 3H(4) of the Group Coordination of Benefits Model Regulation states that the definition of a plan (for the purposes of coordination of benefits)…shall not include individual or family insurance contracts….”
-States should consider using this language to prevent benefit reductions that could otherwise occur because of the existence of hospital confinement indemnity coverage purchased by the insured.
+Drafting Note: Hospital indemnity or other fixed indemnity coverage is recognized as supplemental coverage.
+Any hospital indemnity or other fixed indemnity coverage, therefore, must be payable regardless of other coverage.
+The same general rule should apply so that group insurance cannot reduce its benefits because of the existence of hospital indemnity or other fixed indemnity coverage.
+Section 3H(4) of the Coordination of Benefits Model Regulation states that the definition of a plan (for the purposes of coordination of benefits)…shall not include individual or family insurance contracts….”
+States should consider using this language to prevent benefit reductions that could otherwise occur because of the existence of hospital indemnity or other fixed indemnity coverage purchased by the insured.

-F. Individual Major Medical Expense Coverage

-(1) “Individual major medical expense coverage” is an accident and sickness insurance policy that provides hospital, medical and surgical expense coverage, to an aggregate maximum of not less than [$500,000]; coinsurance percentage per year per covered person not to exceed fifty percent (50%) of covered charges, provided that the coinsurance out-of-pocket maximum after any deductibles shall not exceed ten thousand dollars ($10,000) per year; a deductible stated on a per person, per family, per illness, per benefit period, or per year basis, or a combination of these bases not to exceed five percent (5%) of the aggregate maximum limit under the policy for each covered person for at least:

-(a) Daily hospital room and board expenses subject only to limitations based on average daily cost of the semiprivate room rate in the area where the insured resides;

-(b) Miscellaneous hospital services;

-(c) Surgical services;

-(d) Anesthesia services;

-(e) In-hospital medical services;

-(f) Out-of-hospital care, consisting of physicians’ services rendered on an ambulatory basis where coverage is not provided elsewhere in the policy for diagnosis and treatment of sickness or injury, diagnostic x-ray, laboratory services, radiation therapy, and hemodialysis ordered by a physician; and

-(g) Not fewer than three (3) of the following additional benefits: